the-other-mariana/stats-ds/week10/README.md

 ## QQ Plot

-In order to compare how a series of data, that have a Normal Distibution behaviour, is similar to the Standard Normal Distribution, we can use the **Quantil-quantil plot (QQ Plot)**.
+In order to compare how a series of data, that have a Normal Distribution behaviour, is similar to the Standard Normal Distribution, we can use the **Quantil-quantil plot (QQ Plot)**.

 ```R
 qqnorm(mydata$age, pch=1, frame=TRUE) # pch